-BIG PLANET FACES SIGNIFICANT COMPETITION IN THE MARKET FOR TELECOMMUNICATION SERVICES.
+BIG PLANET FACES SIGNIFICANT COMPETITION IN THE MARKET FOR TELECOMMUNICATIONS SERVICES

 The telecommunications industry is highly competitive.
-Big Planet's existing and potential competitors in this market segment, including AT&T Corporation, MCI Communications Corp. and Sprint Corporation, have financial, personnel, marketing and other resources significantly greater than those of Big Planet or our company, as well as other competitive advantages.
-Increased consolidation and strategic alliances in the industry resulting from the Telecommunications Act of 1996 could give rise to significant new competitors to Big Planet.
-We compete primarily on the basis of pricing, transmission quality, network reliability and customer service and support.
-Big Planet may be at a disadvantage because it does not have its own telecommunication facilities and must rely on its ability to acquire quality and reliable services from third-party vendors at a price that allows it to resell such services at competitive rates.
+Big Planet's existing and potential competitors in this market segment, including AT&T Corporation, MCI WorldCom, Inc. and Sprint Corporation, have financial, personnel, marketing and other resources significantly greater than those of Big Planet or our company, as well as other competitive advantages.
+Increased consolidation and strategic alliances in the industry permitted by the Telecommunications Act of 1996 could give rise to significant new competitors to Big Planet.
+Big Planet competes primarily on the basis of pricing, transmission quality, network reliability and customer service and support.
+Big Planet may be at a disadvantage because it relies upon the telecommunication facilities provided by other carriers and must rely on its ability to acquire quality and reliable services from third-party vendors at a price that allows it to resell such services at competitive rates.
 The ability of Big Planet to compete effectively in this market will depend upon its ability to maintain high quality services at prices equal to or below those charged by its competitors.
 We cannot assure you that we or Big Planet will be able to contract with third parties to obtain rates allowing us to compete on the basis of price in the future or that we will be able to successfully compete in this market.